-The Yukon Waters Act and its Water Regulations govern water use and the deposit of waste in water in all three jurisdictional categories.
-The Yukon Territory Water Board issues licences for water activities.
+The Northwest Territories Waters Act and its water regulations govern water use and the deposit of waste in water in all three jurisdictional categories.
+The Northwest Territories Water Board issues licences for water and waste deposit activities.

-Migratory Bird Regulations, under the Migratory Birds Convention Act, 1994, deal with oil waste deposits or other substances harmful to migratory birds in any waters or area frequented by these birds.
+Migratory Bird Regulations under the Migratory Birds Convention Act, 1994 deal with oil waste deposits or other substances harmful to migratory birds in any waters or area frequented by these birds.
 Please see 4.7.3 for more information.

-Various provisions and regulations of the Fisheries Act relate to fish habitat protection and pollution prevention in Canadian waters.
-Please see 4.7.3 for more information.
+Various provisions of, and regulations under, the Fisheries Act relate to fish habitat protection and pollution prevention in Canadian waters.
+Please see 4.7.4 for more information.

-4.6.2 Yukon Waters Act
+4.6.2 Northwest Territories Waters Act

 This Act came into force on June 15, 1993.
-It replaces the Northern Inland Waters Act for the Yukon Territory.
+It replaces the Northern Inland Waters Act for the Northwest Territories.
 References to the former Act in legislation are deemed to be references to the new Act, and licences issued under the Northern Inland Waters Act continue to remain in force.

 Under the Act, no person shall use waters in a water management area, or deposit waste in any waters, except in accordance with a licence or the regulations issued under the Act.
-The Act defines "water" to mean all inland waters (surface or subsurface) in the Yukon Territory.
+The Act defines "water" to mean all inland waters (surface or subsurface) in the Northwest Territories.
 This prohibition does not apply to:

-- ! domestic users;

-- ! instream users;
+- ! domestic users; - ! instream users;

-- ! flood or fire control uses;

-- ! activities authorized under the Dominion Water Power Act; or

-- ! in the case of waste deposit, waters included in a water quality management area established under the Canada Water Act, or its regulations.
+- ! flood or fire control uses; - ! activities authorized under the Dominion Water Power Act; or - ! in the case of waste deposit, waters included in a water quality management area established under the Canada Water Act, or its regulations.

-The Act states that the property and the right to the use and flow of all waters, vests in the Crown, subject to rights granted under the Dominion Water Power Act.
+The Act states that the property, and the right to the use and flow of all waters, vests in the Crown, subject to rights granted under the Dominion Water Power Act.

-The Yukon Territory Water Board (established under the Act) ensures conservation, development and use of waters in a way that provides optimum benefit for all Canadians, and particularly for Yukon Territory residents.
+The Northwest Territories Water Board (established under the Act) ensures conservation, development and use of waters in a way that provides optimum benefit for all Canadians, and particularly for residents of the Northwest Territories.
 The Board may issue licences for water use and waste deposit.
 Special rules exist for licences issued for lands within a water quality management area under the Canada Water Act.

 The Act gives a limited expropriation right to water licence applicants.
-This right does not apply in the Yukon Territory to settlement land or Tetlit Gwich'in Yukon land.
+This right does not apply in the Yukon Territory to settlement land or Tetlit Gwich'in Yukon Land.

-For the protection of waters or other reasons, the Governor in Council can prohibit the disposition of lands administered by the Minister of Indian Affairs and Northern Development.
+For the protection of waters or other reasons, under the Act the Governor in Council can prohibit the disposition of lands administered by the Minister of Indian Affairs and Northern Development.

-The Governor in Council (under the regulations) established these Yukon Water management areas:
+The Governor in Council (under the regulations) established these Northwest Territories water management areas: